Private, In-Home Tutoring in Kingston, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Kingston students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Kingston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Silver Lake Regional School District encompasses the towns of Kingston, Halifax, and Plympton in Massachusetts.
 Kingston contains the majority of the schools: one of the three elementary schools as well as the intermediate, middle, and high schools.
 Silver Lake Regional School District uses the Common Core State Standards.
 The district follows the Guiding Principles for English Language Arts and Literacy Programs in Massachusetts.
 The teachers embed students’ interests and experiences into literacy instruction, preparing students for their future education and careers, and reaching out to families and communities in order to sustain a literate society.